Frequently Asked Questions about Access

 Q: What is a GPA and how do I figure it for University grades?

 A: Grades are based on the traditional 4 point scale: A=4, B=3, C=2, D=1, F=0.
-The last number of your class (ex: ENGL 1033) shows the number of units attempted or completed.
+The last number of your class (ex: ENGL 1033 would be 3) shows the number of units attempted or completed.
 Multiply the grade you received by the number of units.
 For example, an A in ENGL 1033 would be 4 (A) X 3=12.
 Your semester grade is all of your classes averaged together.
 Your cumulative GPA is all of your semester GPAs averaged together.

 Q: It is time to enroll—how do I do that?

 A: Enrollment is handled differently in each academic college.
 Students should first visit with their Academic Adviser to plan classes for the semester.
 Enrollment dates are announced for each semester and are determined based on seniority.
 Any student receiving accommodations is also entitled to priority enrollment (enrolling a day before anyone else can enroll).
-Students actually select and enroll in courses by logging in to the Web Advisor system.
+Students actually select and enroll in courses by logging in to Self Service.

 Q: Does a “W” count negatively toward my GPA?

-A: It does show up on your transcript, but it doesn’t reflect negatively on your academic record.
+A: It does show up on your transcript, but it does not get calculated in your GPA.

 Q: What is an Incomplete?

 A: An Incomplete on your transcript indicates that a portion of the course work has not been completed before the end of the semester.
-An I is an arrangement between the student and the professor and is agreed upon before the end of the semester.
-The instructor designates a time limit for completing the remaining requirements.
-When the work is turned in, the grade is submitted.
-If the deadline passes and the work has not been turned in, the grade turns to an automatic “F.”
+A grade of “I” is given when an arrangement between the student and the professor is agreed upon before the end of the semester.
+The instructor designates a time limit for completing the remaining requirements of the course.
+When the work is turned in, the grade is submitted and that grade goes on the transcript.
+If the deadline passes and the work has not been turned in, the grade turns to an automatic “F,” so it is very important to pay attention to the deadline and make sure to turn in work before that.

 Q: What is academic probation?